kirklong/ThreeBodyBot/README.md

 ulimit -Hn
 ```

-You can modify the hard limit in the /etc/security/limits.conf file mentioned above.
+You can modify the hard limit in the /etc/security/limits.conf file mentioned above if needed (you will probably need to if you are making animations longer than 4096 frames/~2.5 min at 30 fps).

 ## Built With